basp/basp.github.io/_posts/2014-12-24-lemonade-glasses-by-spinvis.md

 ---
 layout: post
-title: "Lemonade Glasses (by Spinviss)"
+title: "Lemonade Glasses (by Spinvis)"
 ---
 <pre>
 Oh, if you could be here, today